Polypants/threejs_tutorial/README.md

 Now our ball very shiny, like a pool ball or something.

-Our ball is looking like the moon here with its one dark side, which isn't a bad thing but let's see what we can do about it.
+Our ball is looking like the moon here with its one dark side which isn't a bad thing but let's see what we can do about it.

-If we add a couple more properties, `emissive` and `emissiveIntensity` we can have the sphere look like it's emitting light in its own, like with the `MeshBasicMaterial`.
+If we add a couple more properties, `emissive` and `emissiveIntensity` we can have the sphere look like it's emitting light on its own, similar to the `MeshBasicMaterial`.

 `emissive` is the colour the material will emit.
 This defaults to black. `emissiveIntensity` will change how string it is, and defaults to 1.